carlosgili/modus-crashapi/README.md

 ## Requirements

+- A Clean Server with Debian 8
+- Apache 2.4 or upper server with mod_php enabled
+- PHP 5.6 or upper with JSON extension

+## Optional Requirements

-- Composer (http://getcomposer.org) (Optional to Upgrade/Reinstall Flight)
+- Composer (http://getcomposer.org) (Only if you plan to Upgrade/Reinstall Flight)
 - Flight PHP Framework (http://flightphp.com) (Already Bundled with the App)
-- Apache 2.4 or upper server with mod_php enabled
-- PHP 5.6 or upper with CURL and JSON extensions

 ## Directory Structure